stampit-org/stampit/ADVANCED_EXAMPLES.md

   this.clone = ctx.stamp.bind(null, this);
 });
 ```
-Stamp is a regular function, so we simply bound its first argument.
+Stamp is a regular function, so we simply bound its first argument to the object instance.
+All the properties of the object instance will be copied by reference to the new object.

 Composing it with our `PrependLogger` from above:
 ```js